cybergarage/uecho/doc/examples.md

  -h : Print this message
 ```

-The `uechodump` prints all multicast packets of announce and notification messages from other node as the following:
+The `uechodump` prints all multicast packets of announce and notification messages from other node as the following:

 ```
 $ uechodump